Sirrah91/Contours/README.md

 - metadata required for tracking and statistics,
 - configuration paths inside the scripts or via a user-defined config file.

-Please inspect the scripts in `scripts/` to adapt paths and parameters to your local data layout.
+Please inspect and modify the configuration file in `src/config/paths.py` to match your local data layout.

 ---